The Complete Guide to Thailand Visas and Requirements for Indian Citizens

 With operations around the world, VFS Global works with governments, including the Thai government, to facilitate and handle the administrative tasks involved in visa application and other visa-related processes and activities.

-When applying for a Thai visa from India, you can do it either online or offline.
+When applying for a Thai visa from India, you can do it online through the Thai e-visa service.

 If you are applying outside of India, it’s also possible to apply at any Royal Thai Embassy or Consulate in any country, depending on the type of visa applied for.